CRSS-AI/ai-assisted-development-workshop/demo-github-copilot/Readme.md

 touch .env
 ```

-Add the content Dani will provide in the chat to the `.env` file
+Add the content that will be provided in the chat to the `.env` file

 ### 3. Start the development server